 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-The Internal Auditors monitor and evaluate the efficacy and adequacy of Internal Control System, its compliance with operating systems, accounting procedures and policies in the Company.
-Based on the report of the Internal Auditor, process owners undertake corrective action in their respective areas and thereby further strengthen the controls.
+The Internal Auditors monitor and evaluate the efficacy and adequacy of the Internal Control Systems, their compliance with operating systems, accounting procedures and policies in the Company.
+Based on the report of the Internal Auditors, process owners undertake corrective action in their respective areas and thereby further strengthen the controls.
 Significant audit observations and corrective actions thereon are presented to the Audit Committee from time to time.

 VIGIL MECHANISM / WHISTLE BLOWER POLICY